 Such students will be enrolled on a probationary status.
-With respect to financial aid, a student must complete a period of one term with at least a 'C' average for that period before financial aid awards will be made.
-This procedure applies only to dismissals caused by lack of satisfactory progress through either attendance, grades or both.
+With respect to financial aid, a student must complete a period of one term with at least a 'C' average for all that period before financial aid awards will be made.
+Re-entry students who do not maintain a minimum of 90% attendance may be subject to dismissal at any time during the probationary period.
 Reentry will not be granted more than once.
-This policy does not apply to voluntary withdrawals as long as the student was making satisfactory progress prior to that withdrawal.
+This policy does not apply to voluntary withdrawals if the student was making satisfactory progress prior to that withdrawal.

 Reentering students will be charged at the current tuition rates for newly entering students.
 Amounts paid during their first period of enrollment will be credited to this account.
-If the student reenters within twelve months of the withdrawal, the registration fee will be waived; however, a re-entry fee of \$100.00 is charged.
+For all reentry students, a re-entry fee of \$100.00 is charged.